 Cerebral palsy is the effect of lesions on the brain happening before, during or after birth.
 It is often the consequence of a preterm birth.
 It is the highest cause of motor disability amongst children.
 This non-evolutive affliction restricts physical abilities, and induces other physiological consequences.
 The consequences regarding motor capabilities are, however, evolutive.

 125 000 cases in France

 France has one of the best healthcare systems in the world.
-However, today, the learning process, the referencing and the certification of new theories and new treatments take too long and patient care is put in the background.
+However, the learning process, the referencing and the certification of new theories and new treatments take too long and patient care is put in the background.
 Therefore, a vast majority of the Healthcare budget in France is allocated to equipments, to support and house handicapped children.
-The situation in France is that public funds go towards PALLIATIF care, which, by definition, tries to contain the consequences of a problem instead of trying to deal with the cause.
+In France, public funds go towards PALLIATIVE care, which, by definition, tries to contain the consequences of a problem instead of trying to deal with the cause.

-That is at the expense of CURRATIF projects which are therefore underfunded
+That is at the expense of CURATIVE projects which are therefore underfunded